diskoverdata/diskover-docs/source_files/user_interface_settings.md

 ___
 ### Path Translations for Copying Paths

-Depending on how your System Administrator configured Diskover, your operating system and with whom you need to share paths, you may need to adjust this parameter to easily copy paths.
+Depending on how your System Administrator configured Diskover, your operating system, and with whom you need to share paths, you may need to adjust this parameter to easily copy paths.
 This will basically change all forward slash / to backslash \\ and add some when needed for Windows.

 For example, to translate from `/isilon1/data/dm/tools/staging_files.xls` to `\\isilon1\data\dm\tools\staging_files.xls`